We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 To make certain your divorce is handled correctly and your best interests are upheld, our South Dakota divorce lawyers take the time to get to know you and your situation as to best provide personalized, caring representation.

 No one is given a cookie-cutter solution or a pre-manufactured approach to their case.
-It is this dedication to genuine yet effective legal representation that has made us stand out for close to 30 years, and we proudly continue the tradition each time our family law attorneys accept a new divorce case for a client.
+It is this dedication to genuine yet effective legal representation that has made us stand out for 30 years, and we proudly continue the tradition each time our family law attorneys accept a new divorce case for a client.

 As your attorneys and counselors, we put your interests first - treating you with respect, honesty and dignity.

-Close to 30 Years of Legal Experience
+30 Years of Legal Experience

 We offer no-obligation in-person, telephone and video-conference consultations for your convenience.